JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   // uuid is the unique identifier of the job process to stop string uuid = 1;

-  // graceful defines if a job should be killed using using SIGTERM (true) or SIGKILL (false).
+  // graceful defines if a job should be killed using using SIGTERM (true) or SIGKILL (false)
   // SIGTERM will be used by default bool graceful = 2;
 }